What is the social and solidarity economy?

 – You will get photos and a short video as a souvenir.

-– If it rains, the event will be done with an umbrella or will be scheduled for another day.
+– If it rains, the event will be done with an umbrella or it will be scheduled for another day.